coq/coq/dev/doc/build-system.dune.md

   https://github.com/coq/coq/issues/8952
 - OCaml >= 4.09 comes with `dynlink` already linked in so we need to modify the list of modules loaded.

+### Debugging hints

+- To debug a failure/error/anomaly, add a breakpoint in `Vernacinterp.interp_gen` (in `vernac/vernacinterp.ml`) at the with clause of the "try ... with ..." block, then go "back" a few steps to find where the failure/error/anomaly has been raised

+- Alternatively, for an error or an anomaly, add breakpoints where it was raised (eg in `user_err` or `anomaly` in `lib/cErrors.ml`, or the functions in `pretyping/pretype_errors.ml`, or other raises depending on the error)

+- If there is a linking error (eg from "source dune_db"), do a "dune build coq-core.install" and try again.

+- If you build Coq with an OCaml version earlier than 4.06, and have the OCAMLRUNPARAM environment variable set, Coq may hang on startup when run from the debugger.
+If this happens, unset the variable, re-start Emacs, and run the debugger again.

 ## Dropping from coqtop: